microsoft/service-fabric-observer/Documentation/Observers.md

 This observer runs for either a specified configuration setting of time or default of 30 seconds.
-Each fabric system process is monitored for CPU and memory usage, with related values stored in instances of FabricResourceUsageData object.
+Each fabric system process is monitored for CPU, memory, ports, and allocated handle usage, with related values stored in instances of FabricResourceUsageData object.

 ## NetworkObserver